Program Merge Conflict Resolution via Neural Transformers: Motivating Example

-Observe that the resolution does not consist of any single line from either $A$ or $B$ since both edits modify a common line present in the base.
-Hence, earlier neural approaches such as DeepMerge~\cite{deepmerge} would not be able to synthesize the resolution.
-On the other hand, structured merge techniques (such as \jsfstmerge~\cite{tavares2019javascript}) cannot resolve the conflict as the conflict appears on a program statement, which leads to side effects.
+Observe that the resolution does not consist of any single line from either $A$ or $B$ since both edits modify a common line in the base.
+Hence, earlier neural approaches such as \texttt{DeepMerge}~\citep{Dinella2021} that are restricted to picking entire lines from the conflict region would not be able to provide the resolution.
+On the other hand, structured merge techniques (such as \jsfstmerge by~\cite{tavares2019javascript}) cannot resolve the conflict soundly as the conflict appears on a program statement, which leads to side effects (e.g. syntactically incorrect code).

 A token-level merge can interleave edits within lines (i.e., tokens in which one edit does not conflict with another are trivially merged).
 Consider $\mathcal{A}$'s edit of the \texttt{var} to \texttt{let} keyword.
 Such non-conflicting edits suffice to demonstrate the above.
-Likewise, consider the token-level conflict for the arguments to the \texttt{max} function: an appropriate model trained on JavaScript should be able to easily deduce that taking the edit from $\mathcal{B}$ (i.e., "11, z") captures the behavior of $\mathcal{A}$'s edit as well.
-The suggested resolution gives an intuitive demonstration for how \thistool{} turns a complex line-level resolution into a simpler token-level classification problem.
+Token-level \texttt{diff3} is a syntactic merge algorithm and therefore cannot guarantee semantic or even syntactic correctness of the merged program.
+However, we observed that in practice, syntactic correctness is preserved the majority of the time (over 97\%).

-\thistool{} can deal with non-trivial real-world merges composed of multiple conflicting chunks.
-To provide an example of such a merge conflict, we include a complete example in the Appendix.
+Likewise, consider the token-level conflict for the \texttt{max} function's arguments: an appropriate model trained on JavaScript should easily deduce that taking the edit from $\mathcal{B}$ (i.e., "11, z") captures the behavior of $\mathcal{A}$'s edit as well.
+The suggested resolution gives an intuitive demonstration of how \thistool{} turns a complex line-level resolution into a simpler token-level classification problem.